Skip to content

 The above are filters.
 But where do ideas actually come from?

-A. Do things → Post about them
+A. Do things → Talk about them

 B. Improve an existing product